ROC-HCI/UR-FUNNY/README.md

 ## Acoustic Features:

 covarep_features_sdk.pkl contains a dictionary.
-All the kyes are the **id** of the humor/not humor video segments.
+The keys of the dictionary are the unique **id** of each humor / not humor video utterance.
+We used COVAREP (https://covarep.github.io/covarep/) to extract acoustic features.
+See the extracted_features.txt for the names of the features.

 The structure of the covarep_features_sdk: